haydendoyle1/haydendoyle1.github.io/_posts/2023-05-08-Getting_Started_With _FastAI.md

 | 1	| 0.148649 | 0.217734 | 0.940379 | 05:33 |
 | 2	| 0.097789 | 0.227810 | 0.940379 | 05:35 |

+This shows, that from a few simple lines of code, I could create a model to predict these classes of animals with 94% accuracy!

 ## Thank-you for Reading!
 This is a loonnnng post, but this first lesson is a great introduction to Deep Learning and what it's all about!